 Several signaling pathways involved in HCC have been studied, including STAT3- NFκB, JAK-STAT, RAS MAPK, PI3K-AKT-mTOR and Wnt-β-catenin.
 Of these, cascades involving mitogen-activated protein kinase (MAPK) emerge as key regulators of HCC.
-Bath of HBV and HCV infection can induce the activation of Wnt/β-catenin signal pathway and participate in HCC progression[38,39].
-Oncogenic HBx of HBV can activate Src kinase to inhibit GSK3 activity and make intracellular β-catenin accumulation, promote DNA methyl-transferase I expression and Wnt3a to bind and silence secreted frizzled related protein 1 and 5[40].
-HBx can reduce the inhibiting role for deacetylase 1 to β-catenin, and activating Wnt pathway promotes HCC development[41].
-Also, the core protein of HCV can promote Wnt3a expression, induce TCF dependent transcription, inhibit GSK3, increase and stabilize intracellular β-catenin to nucleus transport, and up-regulate the expressions of cyclinDl, c-myc, WISP2, Wnt3a, Wnt1 and CTGF to promote the HCC growth, DNA synthesis for HCC progression[42].
+Both HBV and HCV infection can induce activation of the Wnt/β-catenin signal pathway and participate in HCC progression[38,39].
+Oncogenic HBx of HBV can activate Src kinase to inhibit GSK3 activity and induce intracellular β-catenin accumulation, promote DNA methyl-transferase I expression and Wnt3a to bind and silence secreted frizzled related protein 1 and 5[40].
+HBx can reduce the inhibitory role of deacetylase 1 to β-catenin, and activation of the Wnt pathway promotes HCC development[41].
+Also, the core protein of HCV can promote Wnt3a expression, induce TCF dependent transcription, inhibit GSK3, increase and stabilize intracellular β-catenin to nucleus transport, and up-regulate the expression of cyclinDl, c-myc, WISP2, Wnt3a, Wnt1 and CTGF to promote HCC growth, and DNA synthesis for HCC progression[42].
 Wnt3a is a critical signal molecule among the 19 mammalian Wnt proteins.
-The higher level of Wnt3a expression was only found in sera or tissues of HCC patients from a cohort cases with chronic liver diseases[43,44], and it is the first time to report as a novel specific marker for HCC diagnosis and prognosis[45,46].
+A higher level of Wnt3a expression was only found in the sera or tissues of HCC patients from a cohort of cases with chronic liver diseases[43,44], and it is the first report of Wnt3a as a novel specific marker for HCC diagnosis and prognosis[45,46].

-Abnormal Wnt3a expression is involved in the development and metastasis of HCC[47], and might be a novel strategy for HBV or HCV-related HCC therapy.
-Hepatic higher LINC00662 correlated with poor survival of HCC patients[48,49], and might up-regulate Wnt3a expression by competitively binding miR-15a, miR-16 and miR-107, with tumor-associated macrophages as a major component of HCC microenvironment, and they have been revealed the associations between Wnt3a signaling and cancer initiation, tumor growth, metastasis, dormancy, immunity and tumor stem cell maintenance[40].
-Wnt3a is one of HCC-related Wnt signals exhibited numerous genetic abnormalities as well as epigenetic alterations including modulation of DNA methylation.
+Abnormal Wnt3a expression is involved in the development and metastasis of HCC[47], and may be a novel strategy for HBV or HCV-related HCC therapy.
+High hepatic LINC00662 correlated with poor survival of HCC patients[48,49], and might up-regulate Wnt3a expression by competitively binding miR-15a, miR-16 and miR-107, with tumor-associated macrophages as a major component of the HCC microenvironment, and they have been revealed to have associations with Wnt3a signaling and cancer initiation, tumor growth, metastasis, dormancy, immunity and tumor stem cell maintenance[40].
+Wnt3a is one of HCC-related Wnt signals exhibiting numerous genetic abnormalities as well as epigenetic alterations including modulation of DNA methylation.
 Targeted Wnt3a gene transcription might be an effective molecule-targeted therapy.
-Novel Crispr/Cas9-gsRNA lentiviral vector system with the advantages of higher targeting accuracy has been successfully used to inhibit the Wnt3a in liver cancer cell lines at mRNA level in vitro and confirmed at protein level in vivo with transplanted tumor studies[44,50].
+The novel Crispr/Cas9-gsRNA lentiviral vector system with the advantages of higher targeting accuracy has been successfully used to inhibit Wnt3a in liver cancer cell lines at the mRNA level in vitro and confirmed at the protein level in vivo in transplanted tumor studies[44,50].